-- Are the batteries connected in series? - Is the voltage chosen exact?
-1 x 12 V battery, 3 x 36V batteries - Adjust the charge current to the lowest battery. - The power difference between the batteries must be as low as possible.
+- ✓ Are the batteries connected in series? - √ Has the correct voltage been chosen?
+1 battery x 12 V , 3 x 36V batteries. - ✓ Adjust the charge current to the lowest battery. - ✓ The power difference between the batteries must be as low as possible.